STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 .. important::

-   These setting control internal values used by the thread scheduling queues in the |hpx| scheduler.
-You should not modify these settings except if you know exactly what you are doing]
+   These are the setting control internal values used by the thread scheduling queues in the |hpx| scheduler.
+You should not modify these settings unless you know exactly what you are doing.

 .. code-block:: ini